 - Citrulline increases nitric oxide.
 Nitric oxide is involved in muscle contractile function and repair.
 This could explain the reductions in muscle soreness.

-A 2013 study demonstrated that caffeine has potential to reduce DOMs.
+A 2013 study demonstrated that caffeine has the potential to reduce DOMs.
 5mg/kg of caffeine was ingested 1hr before exercise, 24hrs after and then daily for an additional 3 days.
 DOMs were significantly reduced between 2 and 3 days after exercise, in comparison to the placebo group.

 The proposed mechanism is related to adenosine receptor function.
 Caffeine acts as an adenosine agonist and blocks this effect.